thoriqmacto/breakout/README.md

 # Breakout

-This repository contains the code for the **Breakout** API service.
-The project is structured as a multi-app monorepo.
-At present it includes a single Laravel application located in `apps/api`.
+This repository contains the code for **Breakout**, structured as a multi-app monorepo.
+It currently includes a Laravel API (`apps/api`) and a Next.js front-end (`apps/web`).

 ## Technology
 - PHP ^8.2 with Laravel ^12.0 as the web framework and tinker for interactive shells
-- JavaScript tooling managed with Vite and Tailwind via `package.json`
+- Next.js 15 with Tailwind CSS 4 for the front-end application

 ## Development
 1. Install PHP dependencies: